New Mazda RX-9 Render Is One Step Closer To Rotary Comeback

 There are no concrete details about the interior cues yet, but it will most likely carry Jinbai Ittai (the oneness between the horse and its rider) and Mazda’s interpretation of the pure joy of driving.
 As a sports coupe, this speculation isn’t far-fetched.

-The greatest thing about the RX-9 is the talked about rotary engine, which is likely to be called SkyActiv-R, still based on the RX-Vision Concept.
+The greatest thing in the RX-9 is its rotary engine, which is likely to be called SkyActiv-R (still based on the RX-Vision Concept).
 Mazda’s currently in the development stage of the Wankel engine, with a filed patent suggesting that it will be rotated 180 degrees from before to put the exhaust ports on top for a shorter piping to the turbocharger, thus, less lag.
 The patent also suggests a tri-angle rotor and new fuel injectors that are closer to the combustion chamber, hopefully for better fuel efficiency and emissions.